 Bet against the public

-Analyzing Starting Pitchers and Bullpen’s can help with your runline bets.
-With the amount of data and statistics out there nowadays, you can use that to your advantage while betting.
-For Pitchers, the best stats to look at before placing your runline wagers are: SIERA, K/9, BB/9, xFIP and FIP versus ERA.
-Another good data point to check out is the team’s batted ball data to see their hard hit, soft hit, and medium hit rate percentages.
+Analyzing starting pitchers and bullpens can help with your MLB run line bets, especially considering the amount of data and statistics out there nowadays.
+For pitchers specifically, the best stats to look at are: SIERA, K/9, BB/9, xFIP and FIP versus ERA.
+Another good data point to check is the team’s batted ball data, which lets you see their hard, soft, and medium hit rate percentages.
 All of these stats can help show which way a game is likely to go.

-A rule of thumb I like to follow when it comes to gambling is: Buy on bad news, sell on good.
-For instance, if teams are in the midst of a losing streak, they tend to be undervalued.
-If some injury news comes out a day before the game, the public tends to overvalue that sometimes.
-The bookmakers have taken the injury into account, so you might also find some runline value in these types of situations as well.
+A rule of thumb to follow when gambling is: buy on bad news, sell on good.
+For instance, if a team is in the midst of a losing streak, they tend to be undervalued.
+If some injury news comes out a day before the game, the public can sometimes overvalue it.
+The bookmakers will take the injury into account, meaning you might also find some runline value.

-No matter how good the matchup looks on paper, divisional dogs do well year in and year out when it comes to baseball.
+No matter how good the matchup looks on paper, in MLB, the underdogs do well year in, year out.
 It makes sense, as teams within the division play each other 19 times per year.
 This breeds familiarity and levels the overall playing field, which inevitably benefits the underdog.